Xinxing2Zhou/linux-5.10.y/README.md

    git clone https://github.com/Xinxing2Zhou/linux-5.10.y.git

 2. Introduction

-Hardware ptp has been tested on Realtek 8211FS(I)-VS phy device, and the driver is in directory drivers/net/phy/realtek/.

 The software and hardware ptp is determined by the interrupt pin from RTL8211, and the ptp function has been tested on Hi3519DV500.